 4. Bake for 1 hour 10 minutes, until a skewer inserted comes out clean.
 Cool in pan for 10 minutes before turning onto a wire rack to cool completely.

 5. To make orange icing, place icing sugar in a heatproof bowl and stir in butter, orange rind and juice.
 Place over a saucepan of simmering water and stir for 1 minute, until shiny and smooth.
 Spoon over orange cake.
 Leave to set before cutting into wedges to serve.

 Tip: Bundt cake pans may have a claim to be called 'the most sold cake pan in the world'.
 Like kugelhopf pans, they are a deep ring pans moulded in fancy shapes often taking their influence from structures such as cathedrals, castles and stadiums, even perfect open roses.
 They became so popular because the results were consistently perfect, always moist, even colouring and cooking and easy to turn out and slice.

 This one is provided to us courtesy of Sylvia and Heidi

 Chamois's Liver Crunchies

-Cool enough to handle and cut the dough into the size treats you want, is/ for treats roughly 1/4 inch, cut into 1/4 inch strips each way.
+- Cool enough to handle and cut the dough into the sized treats you want, for treats roughly 1/4 inch, cut into 1/4 inch strips each way.

-These will keep for a week at room temperature, a month in the freezer or 6 months frozen.
+- These will keep for a week at room temperature, a month in the fridge or 6 months frozen.

 SAGO PLUM PUDDING